 WordPress Speed Booster Pack Plugin Steps

-Step 1 ) Go to Settings -> Speed Booster Pack to set up and start improving your website speed and performance.
-See image below.
+Step 1 ) Go to Speed Booster as illustrated in the image below to set up and start improving your website speed and performance.

-Step 2 ) The following image displays the plugin admin settings page.
-These are the following features you can enable and configure to improve your website speed.
+Step 2 ) The following image displays the plugin admin menu settings page.
+The list from the menu below allows you to enable, configure and improve your website speed.

-- The current page loading time in seconds is 0.39 s, which is very fast.
+- The current page loading time in seconds is 0.74 sec, which is very fast.

-- The number of executed queries is 29 q.
+- The number of executed queries is 15 DB Queries.
 This is also very good.